Space Safety and Sustainability Project Group

 3. The competition is open to individuals.

-4. Competition organisers and judges are not eligible for this award.
+4. Competition organizers and judges are not eligible for this award.

 1. All submissions shall be made by 1 September 2019, 23:59 GMT.
 Any submissions after the deadlines will not be considered.